Front suspension: how telescopic fork works

 Improvements and modifications

-Although on another occasion we will talk about the correct maintenance and adjustment of the hydraulic forks, here is a couple of “invents” that improve conventional systems quite significantly, especially in Custom models.
-The user profile of these motorcycles will not require great sport performance, so manufacturers often lower costs in this important component.
+Although on another occasion we will talk about the correct maintenance and adjustment of hydraulic forks, here is a couple of "inventions" that greatly improve conventional systems, especially in custom models.
+The user profile of these motorcycles will not demand great sports performance, so manufacturers usually lower costs in this important component.

-- "Gold Valves" or emulators: This is an extra piston that is added to the system, simulating the behaviour of a cartridge system.
-They are relatively economic and adjustable.
+-"Gold Valves" or emulators: it is an extra piston that is added to the system, simulating the behavior of a cartridge system.
+They are relatively economical and adjustable.

--Bolt-On cartridge systems: In this case it is a simple and quick turn of our conventional telescopic fork into a cartridge suspension, only the original components need to be removed and this new system “drop down” to obtain a high performance suspension.
+-Tart-on "cartridge system: in this case it is about converting our conventional telescopic fork into a cartridge suspension, you just have to extract the original components and" drop "this new system to obtain a high performance suspension.

 Frank Burguera